Rajvansh2003/News-App/README.md

 ## Support

-If you have any questions or comments about this project, feel free to reach out to me via email at [vishnu satheesh](mailto:vishnusatheeshdev@gmail.com).
+If you have any questions or comments about this project, feel free to reach out to me via email at [Rajvansh Sharma](mailto:rajvanshsharma.666@gmail.com).